ubernostrum/interviewer-hell/palindromes/README.rst

 This is one of those "prove you're diligent by asking questions about scope" problems where you're supposed to "wonder" whether whitespaces, case differences and punctuation matter.
-They do, always, but you have to ask to get the full marks.
+The solution given here ignores whitespace, case and puncatuation, since palindrome checkers are almost always supposed to ignore them.

 The expected solution